AnthonyThomahawk/E-Shop/README.md

 ## IMPORTANT NOTE
 In case the database is not working (you get a blank products page), stop all containers with the command :
 <br>``
-docker compose down
+sudo docker-compose down
 ``<br>
 And then re-start the containers again with the command : <br>
 ``
-docker compose up
+sudo docker-compose up
 `` <br>
 After you start them, the app should function without any issues.
 # Set up and run without Docker (Not recommended)